danidiaz/streamy/README.md

 From a Backpack perspective, libraries provide modules but also have "holes" (the signatures defined and/or used in the library).
-Libraries that only have signatures can be seen as "nothing but holes", in a sense.
+Libraries that only have signatures can be seen as "nothing but holes".

-Each entry of the mixins stance creates a modified "copy" of a library dependency.
-For each copy, we can rename both the modules it provides and the "holes", the abstract signatures on which the provided modules depend.
+Each entry in the mixins stanza creates a modified copy of a library dependency.
+In the copy, we can rename both the provided modules and the required "holes", the abstract signatures on which the provided modules depend.

-We can make multiple simultaneous copies of a library dependency, in need be.
+We can make multiple copies of a library dependency, if we need to instantiate it in different ways.

-Backpack works by lining up signatures and implementation modules by name, and then checking that they fit together.
+Backpack works by lining up signatures and implementation modules by name, and then checking that their contents match.

 For simple cases, it is often enough to simply "slide" an implementation module into the signature, and not bother renaming the signature at all.